leandromonaco/Documentation/coding-exercise.md

 # Objective

-Assess your natural approach to coding and applying best engineering practices.
+Assess your natural approach to coding and engineering best practices.

 # Pre-Requisites